 Hola – Hello, Adios – Goodbye, Por Favor – Please, Gracias – Thank you, Buenas Dias – Good morning, Buenas Tardes – Good afternoon, Buenas noches – Good evening, Como Estas – How are you?

 Best Neighbourhoods to stay in Mexico city during your trip to CDMX

 I am definitely going to write a more detailed post about this.
-But these are some of the favorites among expats in CDMX and some of the safest neighborhoods in Mexico City.
+But these are some of the favorites among expats working in Mexico City and some of the safest neighborhoods in Mexico City.

 - Polanco – This is where we were staying.
 It is one of the fancier areas and can definitely cost more.